 My Top Tips for Great Skin

 I have been using this method now for several years.
-It is based around 5 key products.
+It's based around 5 key products.
 This has not only left me with better skin, it has left me with more money in my purse.

-Stop and think how much a small pot of moisturizer costs, you are not paying for flawless skin, you are paying the company's advertising costs.
+Stop and think how much a small pot of moisturizer costs, you're not paying for flawless skin, you are paying the company's advertising costs.
 I know research and development cost money but I have researched the following products for you and I give them all a 'thumbs up'.

-If you are a slave to fashion and follow trends that come and go, perhaps this advice isn't for you.
-But if you are a savvy consumer who isn't swayed by top models, whose skin has been air-brushed, then I believe you will find the information below very useful .
+If you're a slave to fashion and follow trends that come and go, perhaps this advice isn't for you.
+But if you are a savvy consumer who isn't swayed by top models, whose skin has been air-brushed, then I believe you will find the information below very useful.

 1. Pond's Cold Cream

-Pond's Cold Cream is the only make-up remover you will need.
-This not only works on eye make-up but also foundation and blusher as well.
+Pond's Cold Cream is the only make-up remover you'll need.
+This not only works on eye makeup including mascara but also foundation and blusher as well.
 Just because this has been around for years doesn't mean it is old fashioned, it means it works.